TrellixVulnTeam/swahilipython_SCMU/Doc/library/tracemalloc.rst

    Frame of a traceback.

-   The :class:`Traceback` class is a sequence of :class:`Frame` instances.
+   The :class:`Traceback` kundi is a sequence of :class:`Frame` instances.

    .. attribute:: filename